OnGod123/alx-zero_day/README.md

-Okay,it is updated My first readme
+Okay, it is updated My first readme